materialssimulation/HTMACat-kit/README.md

 If you haven‘t installed **Python3.x** yet, [download](https://www.python.org) the specified version of package and install it.

+Recommended for use in virtual environments created by anaconda.

 ## 2. Installation
 ### 1) Automatic installation